 Are you going to Spain this year?

-With Brexit right around the corner, travel insurance has never been more important.
+Post-Brexit, travel insurance is as important as it ever was.
 There are a few things to think about regarding your Spanish holiday:

 - How much medical coverage you have – It’s important to know that if you get ill or have an accident in Spain, you’ll be covered

 - The cost of your trip – If you have to cancel, it’s important to know that you can get your money back